 The alternative is for a Delivery team to assume responsibility for its Run activities, including deployments and production support.
 This is often referred to as You Build It You Run It.

 You Build It You Run It consists of single-level swarming support, with developers on-call.
 There is also a Service Desk to handle customer requests.
 The toolchain needs to include anomaly detection, alert notifications, messaging, and incident management tools, such as Prometheus, PagerDuty, Slack, and ServiceNow.

 As with You Build It Ops Run It, Service Desk is an L1 team that receives customer requests and will resolve simple technology issues wherever possible.
 A development team in Delivery is also L1, and they will monitor dashboards, receive alerts, and respond to incidents.
-Service Desk should be able to escalate tickets for particular website pages or user journeys in an incident management system, which is linked to applications.
+Service Desk should escalate tickets for particular website pages or user journeys into the incident management system, which would be linked to applications.

 Delivery engineering costs and on-call support will both be paid out of CapEx, and Operations teams such as Service Desk will be under OpEx.
 As with You Build It Ops Run It, the Service Desk team might be outsourced to reduce OpEx costs.
 CapEx funding for You Build It You Run It will compel a product manager to balance their desired availability with on-call costs.
 OpEx funding for Delivery on-call should be avoided wherever possible, as it encourages product managers to artificially minimise risk tolerance and select high availability targets irregardless of on-call costs.